Kamil-Jankowski/Flashcards/README.md

 _**Description**<br>
 Add some statistics features.
 We suggest you implement the following:_

-* _Action log saves the application log to the given file.
+* _Action `log` saves the application log to the given file.
 Save all lines that have been input in or output to the console to the file.
 You can use a list to store the lines._
-* _Action hardest card prints the term of the card that has the most mistakes.
+* _Action `hardest card` prints the term of the card that has the most mistakes.
 You can store the mistake count in a map.
-If there are no cards with mistakes, you should print There are no cards with errors..
+If there are no cards with mistakes, you should print `There are no cards with errors.`.
 And for multiple hardest cards, you should list them all, like in the example below._
-* _Action reset stats erases the mistake counts for all cards._
+* _Action `reset stats` erases the mistake counts for all cards._

 _Also you should update serialization/deserialization to store sets of three items (term, definition, mistakes) instead of pairs (term, definition)._
 ***